bikrambora/docker-ecs-lab/README.md

-# Build Run and Deploy a Containerized Web Application using Docker and Amazon Elastic Container Service (ECS)
+# Build, Run and Deploy a Containerized Web Application using Docker and Amazon Elastic Container Service (ECS)

 In this lab we will learn how to build and run a containerised application.
 We will then use the Amazon Elastic Container Service to host and run this container in the Cloud.